Divorced Dads: Tips on how to turn Father's Day inside out

 Father's Day is supposed to be a holiday where Dads everywhere get celebrated by their nearest and dearest, where they get to kick back and get catered to, or at least left alone to enjoy one special day without too much pressure.

 But that's not easy for divorced Dads.
 For one thing, it stirs up all sorts of challenging emotions.
 Residual worry and anxiety about bringing up kids in a divorced family, but also just plain old stresses about how to be a good father.
 If nothing else, most parents work outside the home, and simply can't spend oodles of time being with their kids, no matter how much they may want to.
 So Father's Day can be a moody minefield of rumination and self-doubt.

 But we divorced Dads still can and should make Father's Day into a heartfelt commemoration of fatherhood.
-And the best way to do that is, turn the holiday inside out.
+And the best way to do that is to turn the holiday inside out.
 Don't worry about being celebrated.
 Instead, celebrate.

 I mean, it's great to be feted and honoured, but let's be honest: being a father is a pleasure.
 We don't need to be thanked.
-We need to thank.
-Yes, fatherhood has lots of intense pressures, responsibilities and even grief, but, mostly, it's a joy, an honour, a treasure.
+We need to give thanks.
+Yes, fatherhood involves lots of intense pressures, responsibilities, and even grief.
+But mostly, it's a joy and an honour; something to be treasured.
 So turn the holiday inside out by making it a day to show how special being a father is.
 How much delight we get from it.
 Turn the holiday inside out by being the best father ever, by showing your nearest and dearest how much you appreciate being a Dad, and by demonstrating how to be a great dad.

 If this seems a little burdensome, keep in mind that your kids may be parents themselves one day.
 So show them how it's done.

 So, this year, turn Father’s Day inside out and make it into a shared celebration of the very real, joyful experience of fatherhood.